glenkleidon/JSON-ND/README.md

   }
 }
 ```

-Taking this one step further, because the delegate is defined, you could define alternate implementations of the same type on different services:
+This approach also supports multiple alternate implementations of the same type on different services:
 ```
  {
    "AddTwoIntegers:Interface": "int AddTwoIntegers(int int1, int int2)",